arthry/fsev/README.md

 ### Troubleshooting

-If you accidentaly close the terminal, current `plist` might remain loaded.
+While the terminal quit case is handled, in case current `plist` might remain loaded, you can unload it manually.
 First, find out /tmp/<id> log exists, remove it and make sure to unload plist by following command:

 ```
 $ launchctl unload ~/Library/LaunchAgents/<id>.plist